-The Head Teacher will consider whether it is appropriate for pupils who use British Sign Language, or another sign-supported communication to spell out individual letters but are not using phonics in the sense of linking letters and sounds, to take the check.
+The Head Teacher will consider whether it is possible to support pupils who are using British Sign Language (BSL) or other sign-supported communication to complete the check.
+Pupils using BSL or other sign-supported communication to spell out individual letters will not take the check,

-Pupils who are selectively mute will be unable to participate in the check if they do not give verbal responses in school.
+Pupils who are non-verbal or selectively mute will be unable to participate in the check if they do not give verbal responses in school.

-Selectively mute pupils may be able to demonstrate their knowledge informally at home with a family member who can discuss the outcome with a teacher; however, to avoid a potential security risk, this arrangement will only take place after the check period ends.
+Selectively mute or non-verbal pupils may be able to demonstrate their knowledge informally at home with a family member who can discuss the outcome with a teacher; however, to avoid a potential security risk, this arrangement will only take place after the check period ends.

 The school will submit data for all pupils including those who do not take the check.
-Only those pupils who do not take the check will be marked as 'D'.
+Pupils who do not take the check will be marked as 'D'.

-Pupils who have completed the KS1 programmes of study and are working at the overall standard of the tests will be required to complete the KS1 tests.
+Pupils who have completed the KS1 programmes of study and are working at the overall standard of the tests will complete the school's own KS1 assessments.